Skip to Main Content

 The M-Pro and M-Free lineups are the major story at Dynastar.
 Both lines feature Dyastar’s signature Hybrid Core 2.0, an evolved eco construction with wood and polyurethane in the core, along with wood grain arranged in three orientations for a stable, quiet, and powerful ride.

 We know you’re wondering about the M-Pro “women”, so here’s the lowdown.
-While data shows that increasingly, people see through the marketing (and especially women researching a powerful ski like the M-Pro), shops still request gendered products, and people still buy them, so for now, the “W” designation stays.
+While data shows that consumers increasingly see through gendered marketing (especially women researching a powerful ski like the M-Pro), shops still largely request gendered products, and people still buy them, so for now, the “W” designation stays.
 The skis themselves feature the same construction as their unisex counterparts.
-The size ranges are developed based on market research where women buy – hence the variance from Unisex models – but their function and makeup is exactly the same.
+The size ranges are developed based on market research where women buy – hence the variance from Unisex models – but their function and makeup is the same.

-The Updated M-Free sees fewer changes than the M-Free, based on athlete feedback.
+The Updated M-Free sees fewer changes than the M-Free that's mostly based on athlete feedback.
 You can find the M-Free in 112, 108, 99, and 90 models.
-The new version has a slightly stronger tail and more pop, a bit more stiffness, overall reduced weight, and more sizing across the board.
-The 112 is aimed squarely at power riders and only available in a 183 - 190cm, but the 108 and down are fully unisex, with the 108 available in sizes ranging from 162 - 192cm.
+The new version has a slightly stronger tail, more pop, a bit more stiffness, overall reduced weight, and more sizing across the board.
+The 112 is aimed squarely at power riders and is only available in a 183 - 190cm, but the 108 and down are fully unisex, with the 108 available in sizes ranging from 162 - 192cm.

 Four women of different heights and ski styles switched these models amongst themselves and collectively felt they were all super solid skis.
 The M-Free skis more centered, is lighter, and is overall easier to ski longer, while the M-Pro is a bit more directional, chargey, heavy, and best skied at the classic ski shop length of “somewhere between your chin and forehead.”
 For long, hard groomers, the M-pro 94 will be a great choice for anyone looking for a sub-100 ski or who likes to go fast and hard, while the M-Free is for the friend always disappearing into the trees to find a side hit or two.